-More people are working remotely than ever, thanks to the proliferation of online productivity and communication tools.
+People are working remotely more than ever, thanks to the proliferation of online productivity and communication tools.

 In 2016, 43 percent of employed adults in the USA claimed to spend at least some of their time working remotely.
-This was a four percent increase from 2012, and the figures are expected to keep rising in years to come.
+This was a 4% increase from 2012, and the figures are expected to keep rising in years to come.

 If you have a team of remote call center agents, managing them efficiently can be a little more difficult than an in-house department.
 They aren’t all based in one location, which makes the process of supervising and motivating them somewhat daunting.